Lewis Harvie Blair: Personal life

 Blair was born in Richmond, Virginia on June 21, 1834, to John Geddes Blair and Sara Ann Eyre Heron Blair.
 He had some formal schooling, but received most of his education through reading.
 During the Civil War Blair fought with the Confederate States Army with the Company A, 13th Battalion Virginia Light Artillery, where he was known for "challenging authority, engaging in fistfights, and spending time in stockade confinement".
 Blair would later consider his time spent with the Confederate army a waste, as he considered slavery a "most monstrous institution".

 Blair was married twice.
-He married his first wife, Alice Wayles Harrison, in 1867 and the two had seven children together.
-Harrison memoirs indicate that Blair and his wife took Alice's mother Lucy Harrison into their home and cared for her during her long final illness until she died there in 1881.
+He married his first wife, Alice Wayles Harrison, in 1867, and the two had seven children together, including architect Walter Dabney Blair.
+Harrison's memoirs indicate that Blair and his wife took Alice's mother Lucy Harrison into their home and cared for her during her long final illness until she died there in 1881.
 Alice herself died in 1894.
 Blair married again in 1898 to Martha Ruffin Feild, with whom he had four daughters.
 He died on November 26, 1916, in Richmond of a heart attack and was buried in Hollywood Cemetery.
+His house on Richmond's Monument Avenue, designed by his son, is a contributing property to the Monument Avenue Historic District.